b-cm/b-cm.github.io/research.md

 *Advised by Shane Davis*

 \
+In my primary research work, I calculate time-dependent numerical solutions for winds driven from the surfaces of neutron stars (NS) undergoing photospheric radius expansion (PRE) during Type I X-ray bursts, supervised by Dr. Shane Davis in collaboration with Dr. Nevin Weinberg.

+\
-I have started exploring time-dependent numerical solutions for winds driven from the surfaces of neutron stars (NS) undergoing photospheric radius expansion (PRE) during Type I X-ray bursts, supervised by Dr. Shane Davis in collaboration with Dr. Nevin Weinberg.
-This study is motivated by the potential to measure NS radii using burst spectra to constrain the Eddington flux—a method that has seen success but highlights a need for a better understanding of the wind dynamics and composition in order to reduce systematic spectral modeling uncertainties ( ¨Ozel & Freire, 2016).
+This study is motivated by the potential to measure NS radii using burst spectra to constrain the Eddington flux—a method that has seen success but highlights a need for a better understanding of the wind dynamics and composition in order to reduce systematic spectral modeling uncertainties (Ozel & Freire, 2016).
 Our work couples the 1D time-dependent MESA models of Yu & Weinberg (2018), which use the diffusion approximation for radiation, to an Athena++ simulation with realistic radiation transport across the optically-thick to optically-thin transition region of the wind.
 This work aims to reveal how optically-thin radiative transfer and the presence of heavy elements in the wind can impact burst spectra.